Rafael Vaganian: Chess career

 Vaganian achieved his Grandmaster title in 1971, at the age of 19.
 This followed an excellent result at the Vrnjacka Banja tournament the same year, where he took first place ahead of Leonid Stein and Ljubomir Ljubojević.
 It was also the year that he finished fourth at the World Junior Chess Championship, a competition won by the Swiss player Werner Hug.

 His international tournament record includes victories at Kragujevac 1974, São Paulo 1977, Kirovakan 1978, Las Palmas 1979, Manila 1981, Hastings 1982/83, Biel 1985 (the Interzonal), Leningrad 1987, Toronto 1990 and Ter Apel 1992.
 At Moscow 1982 and Tallinn 1983, he shared first place with Mikhail Tal and at Næstved 1985 with Walter Browne and Bent Larsen.
 He won the Reggio Emilia chess tournament twice, on the occasions of the 35th edition (1992/93) and the 37th edition (1994/95).

 At Odessa in 1989, he won the 56th Soviet Championship on his 38th birthday.
 In previous attempts, he had shared third place in Leningrad 1974 and Moscow 1983, whilst finishing second at his hometown of Yerevan in 1975.

 He was twice a world championship candidate, losing out to Andrei Sokolov in 1986 and to Lajos Portisch in 1988.
 It is estimated that he has won in excess of thirty tournaments in all, and in 2004, tied for first place in the Moscow's Aeroflot Open, one of Russia's premier events.

 In January 2005, his Elo rating briefly reached a 21st-century high at 2670, putting him back into the world's top 50, despite being in his mid-fifties.
 In 2019 Vaganian won the World Seniors' Championship in Bucharest, in the 65+ age category.

+In recent years, Vaganian cut down on his tournament appearances and instead, he coaches Junior players in Armenia.
+Vaganian is married to Women's International Master Irina Vaganian.